Arthur Giardelli

-Life

-Giardelli was raised in Surrey and attended Hertford College, Oxford, where he did a degree in Modern Languages.
+Early life and education

+Vincent Charles Arthur Giardelli was born on 11 April 1911, his father of Italian descent, and was raised in Surrey.

+He earned a degree in Modern Languages from Hertford College, Oxford.

 He later trained at the Ruskin School of Art, Oxford, 1930–34.

+Career

-He lived most of his life in Wales and was represented by the Grosvenor Gallery in London for a large part of his career.
-He was a friend of artists Cedric Morris, David Jones, Josef Herman and Ceri Richards.
-He also had international artist friends including Zoran Mušič, Olivier Debré and Fairfield Porter.
-He was pro-active in bringing art into south Wales' communities: In the Second World War, Harvey Grammar School, Folkestone, where he taught, being evacuated, he became part of the Dowlais Educational Settlement Movement, and was influential in setting up the Rhondda Group.
+Giardelli lived most of his life in Wales and was represented by the Grosvenor Gallery in London for a large part of his career.
+He was a friend of Welsh artists Cedric Morris, David Jones, Josef Herman, and Ceri Richards.
+He also had international artist friends including Zoran Mušič, Olivier Debré, and Fairfield Porter.

+He was proactive in bringing art into south Wales communities.
+In the Second World War, Harvey Grammar School, Folkestone, where he taught, being evacuated, he became part of the Dowlais Educational Settlement Movement, and was influential in setting up the Rhondda Group.
 A Christian pacifist, influenced by Gandhi, he registered as a conscientious objector, leading to his dismissal as a teacher, even though he worked part-time in the National Fire Service.

 In 1948 Arthur Giardelli was one of the founders of the South Wales Group (which later became The Welsh Group) and the 56 Group Wales, of which he became president towards the end of his life.
 He was also on the committee of the Contemporary Art Society for Wales and on the Welsh Arts Council.

 He helped found the University Art Collection at Aberystwyth.